mohammadauad/EWD-Smart-Discount-Manager/readme.txt

 Optimize Marketing Efforts: Use detailed analytics to understand the impact of your discount strategies and optimize future campaigns.
 With EWD Smart Discount Manager, you have the tools to transform your discounting strategy into a powerful sales driver.
 Enhance your WooCommerce store's capabilities and provide your customers with an exceptional shopping experience.

-== Installation ==

-= From your WordPress dashboard =

-1. Visit 'Plugins > Add New'
-2. Search for 'WP Plugin Skeleton'
-3. Activate the plugin from your Plugins page.
-4. ...

-= From WordPress.org =

-1. Download 'WP Plugin Skeleton'.
-2. Upload the 'WP Plugin Skeleton' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'WP Plugin Skeleton' from your Plugins page.
-4. ...

-== Screenshots ==

-1. Click the button
-2. Item moved upwards
-3. Click the button again
-4. ...

 == Changelog ==

 = 1.0 =